What is a divorce?

 Attorney's fees: The court can order either party to pay all or part of the attorney's fees and costs of the other party.

-A woman's former or maiden name: The divorce decree may include a provision restoring the woman's former or maiden name.
+Former name: The divorce decree may include a provision restoring the party to his or her former name.

 How much will a divorce cost?